tumble-weed/myhelp/help.md

 # bash how to make a new user in linux
 # bash make files
 # bash read text file line by line and arrange it in reverse order
-# python how can we have better communication about what is returned from a function ( e.g. if it is a list or dictionary)
+# python how can we have better communication about what is returned from a function ( e.g. if it is a list or dictionary).
+Pydantic for debugging?
 # python similarly how can be have better communication about the inputs to a function
 # use pytest to run attribution benchmark to ensure it goes on without failure?
 # python modify the next line to be xecuted -> use this to early exit, or break. ( modify the call stack)